Keep learning with the Sewing & Stitchery Expo!

-Keep learning with the Sewing & Stitchery Expo this summer!
-WSU Professional Education is proud to introduce the Virtual Summer Series — a limited series of classes focused on a single topic.
+In 2021 a new offering in the Expo portfolio launched to the public.
+WSU Professional Education is proud to bring the Virtual Summer Series — a limited series of classes focused on a single topic — straight to your home.

 |Class Title||Date||Instructor Headshot||Instructor||Description|